COVID 19: Borno uses Lassa Fever isolation facility – The Sun Nigeria

 Timothy Olanrewaju, Maiduguri

-Borno State has designated the Lassa Fever isolation centre to handle patients of coronavirus (COVID 19) should there be an outbreak of the epidemic disease in the state.
+Borno State Commissioner for Health, Dr. Salisu Kwaya-Bura has disclosed that the statement has designated the Lassa Fever isolation centre to handle patients of Coronavirus (COVID 19) should there be an outbreak of the epidemic disease in the state.

 “Suffices to say that should we have an outbreak, we are ready because in terms of the management of the patient of COVID19 so far from what we have seen beyond isolation the key is infection prevention and control mechanism and the use of barriers people are comfortable with,” he said.